-To evaluate the disorder-averaged logarithm of the partition function, we employ the replica trick, write down the partion function for $r$ copies (replicas) of the Hamiltonian Eq. \ref{eqn:full-hamiltonian} in path integral language, and then perform disorder average as described in detail in Appendix~\ref{app:derivation_saddle}.
-The effective partion function for $r$-replica reads as follows:
+To evaluate the disorder-averaged logarithm of the partition function, we employ the replica trick, write down the partition function for $r$ copies (replicas) of the Hamiltonian Eq. \ref{eqn:full-hamiltonian} in path integral language, and then perform the disorder average as described in detail in Appendix~\ref{app:derivation_saddle}.
+The effective partition function for $r$-replica reads as follows:

-where the effective action is given by:
+where the effective action is given by: \onecolumngrid